piyushL337/Drum-Kit/README.md

 Drum Kit project is developed using HTML, CSS, and JavaScript.
 Talking about the gameplay, it is a simple musical game.
 It is a simple arcade game which is played with a tap.
-The user has to use the keyboard in order to play the game.
-Also, this project uses the NodeJs environment for setting up the server.

 ## JavaScript Used
 * DOM Manipulation